Cyclone Nargis: Bay of Bengal

 The India Meteorological Department recommended that fishermen should not sail on the ocean during the passage of Nargis.
 Strong waves and gusty winds were expected along the Tamil Nadu and Andhra Pradesh coastline in India.
 Additionally, the influence of the cyclone lowered temperatures along the Indian coastline, which had been affected by a severe heat wave.

 When the cyclone was originally expected to strike near Bangladesh, officials requested farmers to hurriedly finish harvesting the rice crop.
 At the time, the country was experiencing severe food shortages from Cyclone Sidr in the previous year and flooding earlier in the year, and a direct strike from Nargis would have resulted in destroyed crops due to strong winds.

 Myanmar

+The United Nations estimated that 1.5 million people were "severely affected" by Nargis.
+It was the deadliest tropical cyclone in the North Indian Ocean since the 1991 Bangladesh cyclone, with estimates of people missing at 53,836 and 84,537 confirmed dead.
+At least 10,000 people were reported to have perished in the delta town of Bogale alone.
+The total death total is unknown, as critics of the junta argue that the numbers were unreported to avoid political fallout.
+It is now thought that hundreds of thousands of people will never be found after Nargis because their bodies have decayed, been buried, or were washed out to sea.
+Some NGOs estimated that the final death toll would be over 100,000, while one Save The Children's aid worker claimed that the death toll from the cyclone and its aftermath might reach 300,000.